5hivani0/multinational-retail-data-centralisation442/README.md

 5. Open pgAdmin and run the MRDC_database_schema.sql file on your database to convert your table columns to the appropriate data type.
 6. Use the MRDC_querying_the_data.sql file to run some queries to analyse the data.

 * If you want to access other data sources using the framework of the python scripts, edit the parameters in main_script.py to specify the paths, URLs, and other details relevant to your data sources and database.
-Change cleaning methods and SQL table alterations and queries accordingly.
+You can also edit the API in the api_key.txt file.Change cleaning methods and SQL table alterations and queries accordingly.

 ## File Structure ##
 * README.md : This documentation file